alxtsg/Journey/README.md

 The following will be created in the specified directory:

 * `index.html`: The journey report as an HTML document for further editing.
 * `thumbnails`: The directory contains thumbnails of the photos.
-Each photo is resized so that it is 500 pixels wide at maximum.
+Each photo is resized so that the image dimension is 1280 pixels (width) by 720 pixels (height) at maximum.

 ## Examples ##